alinnman/celestial-navigation/CONTRIBUTING.md

 But the design goal is **portability and a small footprint**, with no dependency on an internet connection.
-Keeping it runnable in a lightweith Python environment is desirable.
+Keeping it runnable in a lightweigth Python environment is desirable.
 Any contributions are welcome!